 Halloween is a little controversial in France.
-It’s seen by some French people as an invasion of American culture however, it’s increasingly celebrated in France, especially in the larger cities but it’s rare to for individuals to pass out candy to trick or treaters.
+Some French people see it as an invasion of American culture; however, it’s increasingly celebrated in France, especially in the larger cities, but it’s rare for individuals to pass out candy to trick or treaters.
 Instead, many businesses pass out candy.
-You can read about how we go trick or treating in France here.
-How We Celebrate Halloween With The Kids In Montpellier France
+You can read about how we trick or treat in France here.
+How We Celebrate Halloween With The Kids In Montpellier, France

 I’ve written two other articles about Halloween in France.